Biden budget to trim $1T from deficits over next decade - KTVZ

 Associated Press

-WASHINGTON (AP) — President Joe Biden plans to propose a fiscal 2023 budget Monday that would cut projected deficits by more than $1 trillion over the next decade.
-That’s according to documents obtained by The Associated Press.
-The lower deficits reflect the economy’s resurgence as the U.S. emerges from the pandemic.
-The fading of the pandemic and the growth has enabled the deficit to fall from $3.1 trillion in fiscal 2020 to $2.8 trillion last year and a projected $1.4 trillion this year.
+WASHINGTON (AP) — President Joe Biden intends to propose a spending plan for the 2023 budget year that would cut projected deficits by more than $1 trillion over the next decade.
+That’s according to a fact sheet released Saturday by the White House budget office.
+In his proposal expected Monday, the lower deficits reflect the economy’s resurgence as the United States emerges from the pandemic, as well as likely tax law changes that would raise more than enough revenue to offset additional investments planned by the Biden administration.
+It’s a sign that the government’s balance sheet will improve after a historic burst of spending to combat the coronavirus.